Sanhedrin: After Bar Kokhba Revolt

 Rabbinic texts indicate that following the Bar Kokhba revolt, southern Galilee became the seat of rabbinic learning in the Land of Israel.
 This region was the location of the court of the Patriarch which was situated first at Usha, then at Bet Shearim, later at Sepphoris and finally at Tiberias.

+In the Galilee, the Sanhedrin assembled on the Three Pilgrimage Festivals, and delegations of diaspora Jews traveled there to have their questions answered.

 The Great Sanhedrin moved in 140 to Shefaram under the presidency of Shimon ben Gamliel II, and subsequently to Beit She'arim and later to Sepphoris, under the presidency of Judah ha-Nasi (165–220).
 Finally, it moved to Tiberias in 220, under the presidency of Gamaliel III (220–230), a son of Judah ha-Nasi, where it became more of a consistory, but still retained, under the presidency of Judah II (230–270), the power of excommunication.

 During the presidency of Gamaliel IV (270–290), due to Roman persecution, it dropped the name Sanhedrin; and its authoritative decisions were subsequently issued under the name of Beth HaMidrash.

 In the year 363, the emperor Julian (r.
 355–363 CE), an apostate from Christianity, ordered the Temple rebuilt.
 The project's failure has been ascribed to the Galilee earthquake of 363, and to the Jews' ambivalence about the project.
 Sabotage is a possibility, as is an accidental fire.
 Divine intervention was the common view among Christian historians of the time.
 As a reaction against Julian's pro-Jewish stance, the later emperor Theodosius I (r.
 379–395 CE) forbade the Sanhedrin to assemble and declared ordination illegal.
 Capital punishment was prescribed for any Rabbi who received ordination, as well as complete destruction of the town where the ordination occurred.